OlivierJeannin/olivierjeannin.github.io/source/about/blog.md

 # Last

-At last, of course, I want whoever may see this blog to find something useful and enjoy it.
+At last, I want whoever may see this blog to find something useful and enjoy it.
 We may not know each other, but I still find it satisfied should I be helpful to anyone.

 ***Wish you a good day,***